We may earn commission from affiliate links →

 Explore The Archaeological Museum Of Kimolos

-The next museum you can visit in Kimolos is the archaeological museum, also located in Chorio.
+The next museum you can visit in Kimolos is the Archaeological Museum, also located in Chorio.
 You will find this exhibition in one of the oldest houses in the area of Exo Kastro, outside the Venetian Castle’s walls.

 Pay A Visit To Panagia Odigitria Cathedral

 Another place you don’t want to miss in town is Panagia Odigitria, the main church in Kimolos, right across from the Archaeological Museum.
-Dedicated to the Blessed Virgin Mary, the island’s patron, this imposing church was built between 1867 and 1874 and houses very old and significant icons.
+Dedicated to the Blessed Virgin Mary, the island’s patron, this imposing church was built between 1867 and 1874 and houses ancient and significant icons.
 The most remarkable of them, the icon of the Panagia Odigitria, dates back to the fifteenth century, and its origin is uncertain.

-Spend A Few Hours In Groupa
+Spend A Few Hours In Goupa

 Sirmata are small caves that have been carved in the rock and that have been used for hundreds of years to shelter fishing boats during wintertime.
 These unique caves are also used as houses in the hot season.